-Naturally, you’ll always want to be there for your family members when they need you.
-But there are times when it does make sense to politely say no, even to those closest to you.
+Naturally, you’ll always want to be there for your family members when they need you, but there are times when it does make sense to politely say no, even to those closest to you.
 If you’re considered “the bank” in your family, here are four useful tips.

-1. Start talking about money with your children when they’re young.
-“Set up regular family meetings to discuss the role that money plays in your family’s life, and how your financial decisions express your family’s values," says Stacy Allred, managing director and head of Merrill Lynch Wealth Management Center for Family Wealth.
-"From a young age, allow children to ask questions about the decisions you’re making so that they can begin to understand the reasoning behind them and develop sound money management habits of their own.”
+1. Start talking about money with your children while they’re young.
+“Set up regular family meetings to discuss life skills, including the earning, saving, spending, investing and sharing of money.
+What role does money play in your family’s life?
+How do your financial decisions express your family’s values?” says Valerie Galinskaya, managing director within the Merrill Center for Family Wealth™.
+“From a young age, encourage children to ask questions about the decisions you’re making so that they can begin to understand the reasoning behind them and develop sound money management habits of their own.”
 With that background, they may have more realistic expectations if they do someday find themselves in a financial bind and consider asking you for help.

 If you’re dreading the prospect of refusing a request, prepare your reasons beforehand so that you can explain them unemotionally.